DEFRA/defra-docker-java/README.md

 | 21            | eclipse-temurin:21-jammy |
 | 21            | eclipse-temurin:21-noble |

 [Examples](./example) are provided to show how parent images can be extended for different types of services.
-These should be a good starting point for building Java services conforming to Defra standards.
+These should be a good starting point for building Java services conforming to DEFRA standards.

 ## Building images locally